AUTHENTICALLY RESTORING MOTOR CITY MUSCLE FOR OVER 20 YEARS!

 David Dudek has oil in his veins.
 From a young age, the St. Clair Shores, Mich. resident watched and learned the art of car restoration from his dad, David Sr.

 Dudek started to restore vehicles more than 20 years ago.
-From humble beginnings out of a small garage to a 10,000 square-foot shop today, Dudek's popularity and reputation for excellence among muscle car enthusiasts have made him a house-hold name on and off the track.
+From humble beginnings out of a small garage to a large shop today, Dudek's popularity and reputation for excellence among muscle car enthusiasts have made him a household name on and off the track.

 Dudek's prides himself - and is known for - period-correct restoration.
 Unlike other restoration services, Dudek's vast knowledge and experience of restoring vehicles as if they came right from the factory set him apart.
 Down to period correct nuts and bolts, markings, and other distinctions from back in the day, Dudek's work is authentic as you can get!